InteractiveHealthSolutions/xpertsms/README.txt

 - Field separator defines how the columns will be separated
 - Check use quotes when text fields are to be enclosed in quotations
 - Select variables (keep Ctrl pressed to select multiple variables) from GeneXpert results to be shown in CSV file
 - Press "Try.." button to check if the configuration is correct.
-Finallly, Save to save your settings
+Finally, hit "Save" to save your settings